 When the core elements of the backup are finished you'll be able to use the handset again.
 You might notice that apps and other data will continue to download and install in the background.
 This is perfectly normal, so just let the iPhone sort itself out while you get on with using the device once more.

-How to restore iPhone from backup: Restoring an iTunes backup
+Restore from an iTunes backup

 iTunes might not be the essential part of the iPhone experience that it once was but it's still a great way to create or restore a local backup.